jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 $ pulumi login file://...
 ```

-So why not get started and create a new Pulumi project?
+So why not get started and create a new Pulumi **project**?
 Here is the command you need to run and the expected output.

+> What's a Pulumi project?
+Project is a directory containing a program, with metadata, so Pulumi knows how to run it

 ```console
 $ pulumi new aws-typescript